Wiktorkulas51/wiktor_kulas/Readme.md

 ## Short Description

-- 🔭 I’m currently working on - Project FavNote and my website
+- 🔭 I’m currently working on - M&F
-- 🌱 I’m currently learning - React
+- 🌱 I’m currently learning - React more in-depth
-- 🥅 2021 Goal - Find a job as a developer and be more productive
+- 🥅 2021 Goal - Find a job as a developer

 <!-- ❔❔❔❔ means username in below README.md -->
 <!-- Also feel free to update second URL to any URL -->